LcTools Product Description

 The small grey dots represent the unbinned data points.
 The large green dots represent the binned data points.
 Via the dialog box, you can:

-Adjust the trend line fitting method (Moving Median, Polynomial, or Spline) and the flattening level for detrending the signals.
+Select the fitting method (Moving Median, Polynomial, or Spline) for detrending the signal.

 Fold the left side of the light curve over the right side to check for symmetry and to combine data points.